Xilam

 Xilam Animation SAS is a French animation studio which specializes in making animated television series and feature films.
-Marc du Pontavice and his wife Alix founded it in 1999 as a replacement for the animation division of Gaumont Multimédia, which was itself an offshoot of the company's television division Gaumont Télévision, a company he co-founded in 1990.
-Gaumont continued to have a deal with Xilam until 2003.
-Gaumont Multimédia was a video game publisher until closing in 2004.
+Marc du Pontavice and his wife Alix de Maistre founded it in 1999 as a replacement for the animation division of Gaumont Multimédia, which was itself an offshoot of the company's television division Gaumont Télévision, a company he co-founded in 1990.

 History

 The origin of Xilam is closely linked to Gaumont's television production activity, launched in the early 1990s.
 From 1990, Marc du Pontavice joined the Gaumont group to develop a television production activity and co-founded Gaumont Télévision.
-From 1994 to 1998, certain animations such as Space Goofs and Oggy and the Cockroaches met with international success, and it was only in 1999 that the Xilam company bought current productions from Gaumont, including Oggy, and also partnered with German trader Igel Media for the assets of Gaumont Multimedia.
+In 1995, he formed a video game and animation division of the company, Gaumont Multimédia.
+From 1994 to 1999, certain animations such as Space Goofs and Oggy and the Cockroaches met with international success for the company.

+In December 1998, Pontavice left the company but would remain as a freelance executive producer for the second season of Oggy and the Cockroaches.
+In 1999, he went on to found Xilam and produce his own animated properties.
+Around this time, Gaumont was looking to exit the animation market, and in December of the same year, Gaumont sold the assets of the former Gaumont Multimédia to du Pontavice for 44 million francs and reintegrated it into Xilam.
+In January 2000, Xilam, in partnership with German trader Igel Media, acquired Gaumont Multimédia's 200-episode animation library.

 In 2002, Xilam started trading in the Euronext Paris stock exchange.

 Xilam's programs, including Shuriken School, Space Goofs, and Oggy and the Cockroaches, are internationally successful.

 In 2003, the company released its first animated feature film, the CGI-based Kaena: The Prophecy.
 In 2005, they announced an animated film based on The New Adventures of Lucky Luke.
 Xilam bought the Armada animation studio in Vietnam in 2008.

 In 2012, they announced Oggy and the Cockroaches: The Movie would be made.
 In 2015, Xilam announced the production of seasons 5-7 of Oggy and the Cockroaches using 4K and Ultra HD.
 A new studio was opened in Angoulême in order to repatriate production to France in addition to that of Villeurbanne.

 In 2016, the studio opened a new office in Lyon, France in order to accelerate production.
 This new studio would produce the Paprika series, as well as the second season of Magic.
 In 2019, it was announced that Xilam would acquire 50.1% of French CG studio Cube Creative.
 The deal was finalized on 20 January 2020.